V-Sekai/manuals/decisions/20241220-character-concept-art-creation.md

 Easy Diffusion provides a user-friendly interface for Stable Diffusion.
 We will use it with the FLUX model for generating character concepts.

 - Install Easy Diffusion.
-- Download the FLUX model and necessary LoRAs (CharacterDesign-FluxV2, Flux DetailerV2).
+- Download the FLUX model and necessary LoRAs (CharacterDesign-FluxV2).
 - Configure Easy Diffusion with the FLUX model and LoRAs.

 [concept_prompt.json](attachments/concept_prompt.json)